Tenant’s Insurance Explained: Protect Your Home

 By requiring tenants to carry renters insurance, landlords reduce the risk of disputes and ensure that tenants have a financial safety net in case of accidents or damages.
 Even if Tenant’s Insurance is not explicitly required, having a policy can demonstrate responsibility and provide added security.

-7. Extending Coverage Beyond the Rental Property
+7. Coverage Beyond Your property

 One lesser-known benefit of Tenant’s Insurance is that it often extends protection beyond the rental unit itself.
 Many policies include off-premises coverage, which means that a tenant’s belongings are insured even when they are outside the home.